The Ultimate In Birding Tours

 Other species frequently seen in the Mahango area (or indeed along the Okavango in adjacent Botswana) include African Darter, Great and Intermediate Egrets, Black and Goliath Herons, Hamerkop, African Sacred Ibis, Hadada and Glossy Ibises (uncommon), African Spoonbill, African Openbill, Yellow-billed, Woolly-necked and Marabou Storks, Spur-winged Goose, White-faced Whistling and Knob-billed Ducks, African Pygmy Goose (uncommon), African Fish Eagle, African Marsh Harrier, Swainson’s Spurfowl, African Wattled Lapwing, Collared Pratincole, the bizarre African Skimmer, Meyer’s Parrot, Crested Barbet and Terrestrial Brownbul.

-After exploring the Mahango Game Reserve, we will drive into adjacent northern Botswana for a two nights stay at Shakawe.
-This afternoon we will commence our exploration of the Shakawe area.
+After exploring the Mahango Game Reserve, we will drive into adjacent northern Botswana for a two-night stay at Shakawe.
+This afternoon, we will commence our exploration of the Shakawe area.

 The Erongo is also a good spot for the impressive Verreaux’s Eagle, Ashy Tit (a Southern African endemic) and the rock-loving Freckled Nightjar.